How to Register a Car in North Carolina

 One of these responsibilities is getting your vehicle registered for the road.
-Anyone driving in the state must register their vehicle else face the consequences (like a license suspension).
+Anyone driving in the state must register their vehicle or face the consequences (like a license suspension).

-You may register your vehicle in-person at an NC DMV or by mail.
+You may register your vehicle at an NC DMV or by mail.

 The registration process includes a: